local-vision/Pi-Vision/README.md

 	It allows you to controll the camera functions throught the camera's native camera apps.
 It also displays the terminal commands sent.

 	The project has been released as Open source.
 It is what you make of it.

+	![Alt text]http://www.iograsp.com/download/pivision/img/1.png "Screen shot")

 Copyright

      	Pi Vision Copyright 2013 B.J.Rao